yourhead/StacksAPI/_controls/color/index.md

 {% include newstuff.html %}
 ### Color Array

 Color controls can be used in arrays.
 Each has its own subtitle and default, all other values are shared.

+> NB: color-3 requires Stacks API v8 (Stacks v3.1+)

 Color array types are:

 - `color` : a regular color control.
 - `color-2` : two color controls.
+- `color-3` : three color controls.
 - `color-4` : four color controls.

 In arrayed color controls default values for the `default` key can either be a single color (applied to all controls in the array) or an array of colors.